Tim-Jackins/sigma-guide/shop.md

 If the red light flashs or the saw stops un expectedly don't worry it's probably not your fault!
 Just consult the [manual](https://www.sawstop.com/images/uploads/manuals/Manual_CNS.pdf) and an Instructor for help.
 It's better to deal with a pontential issue then to let something sit and have it be a problem later.

+#### Known problems

+* If the blade doesn't start reset the braker on the back of the control panel.

 #### Important notes

 Make use of the tools on the table.
 Try to provide one path for your material to go (forward into and through the blade).
 Push material through with a firm hand.
 The blade is spinning towards you and you don't what the blade to catch on the material and throw it backwards into you.

 ### Drill Press

-Remember the breaker on the side of the machine.